jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_helmfile_add.md

 ### Examples

-  # resolves the versions and values in the helmfile.yaml
+  # adds a chart using the currently known repositories in the verison stream or helmfile.yaml
-  jx-gitops step apps resolve
+  jx-gitops helmfile add --chart somerepo/mychart

+  # adds a chart using a new repository URL with a custom version and namespace
+  jx-gitops helmfile add --chart somerepo/mychart --repository https://acme.com/myrepo --namespace foo --version 1.2.3

 ### Options